Disease Guide ·Staph Infection ·2026

 What Causes Staph Infections

-Staphylococcus pseudintermedius is the most common staph bacteria on dog skin.
-It's normally harmless, but when the skin barrier is compromised — by allergies, parasites, wounds, hormonal disorders, or immune deficiency — the bacteria multiply and cause infection (pyoderma).
-Allergies are the number one underlying cause.
-MRSP (methicillin-resistant Staph) is an emerging concern in veterinary medicine.
-Allergies are the #1 underlying cause
+Staphylococcus pseudintermedius normally lives harmlessly on dog skin.
+When skin is compromised by allergies, parasites, wounds, hormonal disorders, or immune deficiency, bacteria multiply and cause infection (pyoderma).
+Allergies are the #1 underlying cause.
+MRSP (methicillin-resistant Staph) is emerging.

 Symptoms - What to Watch For

-Small red bumps (papules) and pus-filled bumps (pustules) on the skin.
-Circular areas of hair loss with crusty edges — called 'epidermal collarettes.'
+Small red bumps (papules) and pus-filled bumps (pustules) on skin.
+Circular hair loss areas with crusty edges called epidermal collarettes.
 Red, irritated skin.
 Itching and scratching.
 Flaky, scaly skin.
-A mild odor from infected areas.
+Mild odor from infected areas.
 In deeper infections: draining wounds, swelling, and pain.
-Circular crusty patches are a classic sign
+Circular crusty patches are a classic sign.

 Diagnosis - $100-$300